College: Arts and Sciences

 MAS 3105 (4) Applied Linear Algebra

 COP 3014 (3) Programming I or ISC 3313 (3) Introduction to Scientific Computing.
-(Either will satisfy the computer skills competency requirement and may also be used to satisfy one of the prerequisite requirements).
+(COP 3014 will satisfy the Digital Literacy requirement and may also be used to satisfy one of the prerequisite requirements).

-PHY 2048C (5) General Physics with Laboratory.
+PHY 2048C (5) General Physics A with Laboratory.
 This may also apply as prerequisite science.

 Biomathematics: (31 hours)

 All of the following collateral courses: (19 hours)

 BSC 2010 and BSC2010L (3, 1) Biological Science I and Lab

 BSC 2011 and BSC2011L (3,1) Biological Science II and Lab